 In a large pot or pressure cooker, mix the meat with the onions, garlic, spices, and oils.
 Brown the meat for a few minutes over medium heat.

 Add 2 1/2 cups of water and the cilantro.
-Over high heat, bring the meat and liquids to a fast simmer.
+Over high heat, bring the meat and liquids to a rapid simmer.

-Slice one of the onions instead of grating it, and layer the onion rings on the bottom of the tagine.
+- Slice 1 of the onions into rings instead of grating it, and layer the onion rings on the bottom of the tagine.

-Allow the tagine to cook for three hours or longer until the meat is very tender and the liquids are reduced.
-(Note: About two hours into the cooking, remove and reserve 1/2 cup of the liquids.)
+- Allow the tagine to cook for 3 hours or longer until the meat is very tender and the liquids are reduced.
+(About 2 hours into the cooking, remove and reserve 1/2 cup of the liquids.)

 While the meat is cooking, remove the pits from the dates.
 Put the pitted dates in a small pot with the liquids reserved from the meat.